 You can only imagine how proud I was when I heard she decided that medicine was for her and when she then received 99.7 percentile on her MCATs and was eventually accepted into U of C I was just bursting with pride.
 I knew she had made a decision that would give her many opportunities in life and would be very rewarding.
 My niece Brianne can attest to the fact that I have also been nagging her to become a doctor as I see many of Lindsay’s traits in her I am sure she knows I am not done nagging yet.

 I knew her as my idol.
-Every family gathering I could be seen trailing Lindsay, like a miniature shadow almost stepping on her heels.
-I looked up to her in so many ways; she was everything I wanted to be when I grew up, and I still feel that way.
-Talented, fun, compassionate beyond belief, she was the most beautiful person I’ve ever met.
-I remember sitting with her at the piano, wishing I could play as well as she could, her fingers touching so gracefully on the keys.
-I remember wanting to stand next to her in any pictures that were taken, so that people would know we were friends.
-I remember our combined birthdays, and each having our own different cake.
+Every family gathering I could be seen trailing Lindsay like a miniature shadow almost stepping on her heels.
+I looked up to her in so many ways, she was everything I wanted to be when I grew up and I still feel that way.
+Talented, fun, compassionate beyond belief she was the most beautiful person I’ve ever met.
+I remember sitting with her at the piano wishing I could play as well as she could – her fingers touching so gracefully on the keys.
+I remember wanting to stand next to her in any pictures that were taken so that people would know we were friends.
+I remember our combined birthdays and each having our own different cakes.
 It’s hard to think now that we will never blow out our candles together again.

 I know I speak on behalf of her cousins when I say that Lindsay was full of incredible kindness and love.
 Even though she was eight years older than me and obviously into different things she always made time to play with me and I always felt that I could relate to her.